chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 # Configuration Policy

-Policy about the nodes is written in recipes, which are stored in cookbooks.
+Policy about the nodes is written in recipes, which are stored in *Cookbooks*.

 Cookbooks are uploaded to the Chef Server and distributed to the nodes that should be configured.